pod12/payoffdeals-dot-com-open/README.md

 - **PayOffProxyDetect:** Deterministic detection of VPN/proxy usage without centralized Geo-IP databases
 - **PayOffIntegrity:** Uses Web Integrity API to verify that the browser/environment hasn’t been tampered with

-> Goal: adoption of deterministic, auditable security principles, not monetization.
+> Goal: adoption of deterministic, auditable security principles.

 ---